-➤ Florida's CQI Reviews (FL-CQI) - The FL-CQI adopts the Federal CFSR qualitative case reviews items and measures.
-For the Family Integrity Program, the FL-CQI will be completed on eight (8) case selected each quarter.
-Two of the eight cases selected will also include stakeholder interviews and provide an "in depth" look into the case.
-The cases selected will be through a random sample, generated by the AFCARs submission and provided by the Office of Child Welfare for Out of Home cases and through the RSF sample, located in the Business Objects Reporting Environment, for In Home cases.
+Florida's CQI Reviews (FL-CQI) - The FL-CQI adopts the Federal CFSR qualitative case reviews items and measures.
+For the Family Integrity Program, the FL-CQI will be completed on 14 cases selected each six month period; this sampling methodology and review period aligns with the state's reporting period to the Children's Bureau regarding the Performance Improvement Plan initiatives and monitoring.
+Each quarter, there will be five (5) file based FL-CQI reviews, and two (2) "In Depth" file reviews, which include stakeholder interviews.
+In the second and fourth quarters, the agency will review one (1) PIP monitored case, which will take the place of an In Depth FL-CQI review.
+The cases selected for the FL-CQI cases will be through a random sample, generated by the AFCARs submission and provided by the Office of Child Welfare for Out of Home cases and through the RSF sample, located in the Business Objects Reporting Environment, for In Home cases.
 These reviews will be entered exclusively into the federal Online Management System (OMS).
-The cases selected will follow a 60/40 split with 40% of In Home cases and 60% of Out of Home cases selected per quarter, which is approximately five out of home cases and three in home cases.
+The cases selected will follow a 60/40 split with 40% of In Home cases and three in home cases.